Frequently

 straight-forward

-our shop, you'll see many examples their work.) $5500 will get
+you'll see many examples their work.)
+You will deal directly

 them for payments and other details.
 We don't make any money on this